robotpy/robotpy-installer/README.rst

 The RobotPy installer can be used to:

-* Install RobotPy on your RoboRIO
+* Install python on your RoboRIO
 * Install python packages on your RoboRIO via pip
-* Install binary packages from NI and distributed by the RobotPy project via opkg
+* Deploy RobotPy projects to a RoboRIO

 It can install downloaded packages on your RoboRIO without requiring internet access, which makes it usable in a competition (provided you downloaded the